 At first, the field hospital at Hagaru-ri was getting fire from the surrounding hills as the Chinese Army swarmed into the Chosin Reservoir area.
 Eventually, those hills were retaken, but Corpsman Archie Parrish felt so targeted that he removed the Red Cross from his uniform.
 He recalls the agony of a Marine with a severe head wound and reveals why he could not be given morphine.
 Part 3 of 4.

 Bob Moore's first night on Old Baldy was memorable.
-The lines had become static, but there were still attacks and he was tested that night in his new position on a machine gun squad.
+The lines had become static, but there were still attacks, and he was tested that night in his new position on a machine gun squad when the Chinese launched a massive attack against the Americans on Old Baldy.
 The greater test was after the combat when he dealt with the wounded for the first time.

 Jack Robinson joined the Marine Reserves while at college.
 Three months later, the Korean War broke out and he found himself at Camp Pendleton getting combat training and loading equipment into a troop ship.
 After a rough crossing, he was looking at the roof of a creaky Korean train car wondering why it was all shot up.